MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 2. Convert the 3D model in the Guides model-driven app.

-3. Go back to the Anchor wizard to assign the anchor to your guide.
+3. Go back to the Anchor wizard to assign the anchor to the guide.

 4. Assign the object anchor in the HoloLens app.